 Business capability modeling is an effective way to support application portfolio management and kick-start enterprise architecture programs.
 But as explained in the below video on the subject by LeanIX’s Director of Professional Services, Patrick Schober, there is a fine art to defining an organization’s key services and then documenting their supporting technology.

 Here’s a summary of Patrick’s thoughts on the topic of business capability modeling.

-Looked at from beyond an enterprise’s organizational structures or business processes, business capabilities are what a company needs to execute its business model.
-They are the functions that make up what a company does and the capacity it must absolutely have in order to operate.
-At a high level, for example, this would include an automobile manufacturer’s ability to product automobiles, a parcel service’s ability to perform logistics, and a software company like LeanIX’s ability to collect feedback from customers.
+Looking beyond an enterprise’s organizational structures or business processes, business capabilities are what a company needs to execute its business model.
+They are the functions that makeup what a company does and the capacity it must absolutely have in order to operate.
+At a high level, for example, this would include an automobile manufacturer’s ability to produce automobiles, a parcel service’s ability to perform logistics, and a software company like LeanIX’s ability to collect feedback from customers.

 By taking these high-level capabilities and then drilling one step further down, enterprise architects can use the constituent parts of an enterprise’s key services (e.g., from logistics to procurement and sourcing and warehouse management) to catalog technology in an application portfolio and place its value within a clear business context.

 What can you achieve with business capability mapping?

 Business capability maps offer clear lines of sight into how well any particular enterprise function is supported by IT.
 But not only do business capabilities offer faster insights into the general make-up of services and where to allocate (or re-allocate) IT resources, they accomplish the basic yet infinitely challenging task of clustering applications to reveal potential technological overlap.